dev4Agriculture/isoxml-dotnet/README.md

 The Tasks include links to TimeLogs as well as a grid if those data are available in the TaskSet.

+The TaskDataFile is linked within an ISOXML Object as "Data".

 ## ISOGridFile
 This is an Application, Seeding or Prescription Map